lsst-ts/ts_tcs_wep/README.md

     - **Image**: Image class to have the function to get the donut center.
     - **Instrument**: Instrument class to have the instrument information used in the Algorithm class to solve the TIE.
     - **Tool**: Annular Zernike polynomials related functions.

+- **Control Interface (ctrlIntf)**: This module provides the interface classes to the main telescope active optics system (MTAOS).
+The factory pattern is applied to support the multiple instruments.
+The class diagram is [here](./doc/ctrlIntfClassDiag.png).
+    - **WEPCalculationFactory**: Factory for creating the correct WEP calculation based off the camera type currently being used.
+    - **WEPCalculation**: Base class for converting the wavefront images into wavefront errors.
+    - **WEPCalculationOfPiston**: The child class of WEPCalculation that gets the defocal images by the camera piston.
+    - **WEPCalculationOfLsstCam**: The concrete child class of WEPCalculation of the LSST camera (corner wavefront sensor).
+    - **WEPCalculationOfComCam**: The concrete child class of WEPCalculationOfPiston of the commionning camera (ComCam).
+    - **WEPCalculationOfLsstFamCam**: The concrete child class of WEPCalculationOfPiston of the LSST full-array mode (FAM) camera.
+    - **SensorWavefrontData**: Sensor wavefront data class that has the information of sensor Id, list of donut, master donut, and wavefront error.
+    - **WcsData**: Contains the world coordinate system (WCS) data of a camera.
+    - **AstWcsSol**: AST world coordinate system (WCS) solution provided by DM team.

 ## 12. Example Script